abk-chicago/espresso-lab/readme.md

 **Bonus:**

-* As a user, I can see a list of my previous transactions.
+* As a user, I am taken to the right activity when I click a button.
 * As a user, I can see correct values for each listed transaction.
 * Add any additional tests you feel would be good to have.